mahuntington/php-notes/Nested_Models.md

 $results = pg_query("SELECT * FROM locations LEFT JOIN people ON locations.id = people.home_id");
 ```

-You'll notice that we now have duplicate locations whenever a `location` has more than one person associated with it.
+If you visit http://localhost:8888/locations, you'll notice that we now have duplicate locations whenever a `location` has more than one person associated with it.
 This makes sense because we have extra rows for those locations when we perform the SQL query in `psql`.
 We'll fix that soon.

 You'll also notice that the `id` properties for the various locations are incorrect.
 This is the same problem that we encountered before when we were creating `People:all()`.
 If we look at the SQL statement in `psql`, we'll notice that there are two `id` columns.
 The second `id` column overwrites the values of the first one, even though the correct `id` is the first one.
 Let's alias the second column: